Hotmoka/hotmoka/tutorial/Takamaka.md

 as `ponzi.jar`.

 Go now to the `blockchain` project and create a package `io.takamaka.tests.ponzi` inside that project.
 Copy the following code as `Main.java`.
-Its goal is
+Its goal is to

-1. to install `ponzi.jar` in blockchain
+1. install `ponzi.jar` in blockchain
-2. to let a first player create an instance of `GradualPonzi` in blockchain and become the first investor of the contract
+2. let a first player create an instance of `GradualPonzi` in blockchain and become the first investor of the contract
-3. to let two more players invest, in sequence, in the `GradualPonzi` contract
+3. let two more players invest, in sequence, in the `GradualPonzi` contract
-4. to let the first player try to invest again in the contract, this time with a too small investment, which leads to an exception.
+4. let the first player try to invest again in the contract, this time with a too small investment, which leads to an exception.

 The last transaction fails with an exception, since the contract